What is Courageous Advocacy?

 In our school, with your help, we want to provide a safe space and structure for our children to begin to make sense of the world they are encountering and their place within it.
 We want to support them as they begin to realise their hopes and aspirations for a more just and sustainable world in which we live well together, at local, national and global levels.

-Our children have the opportunity to discuss their ideas as to which charities to support and how we can raise funds for these through our weekly KEW club meetings.
-Through these meetings we have discussed supporting more local charities and community support events such as: Belper Shoebox Appeal, Christmas Jumper Swaps, Winter Coat Swaps and 'Leave your old shoes on the table' days.
-The children have also tried to take into account how much money is a reasonable amount to spend on charity events for the average child, each year.
-They consider events that are the equivalent to money gained via pocket money.
-This way children can contribute personally and appreciate the cost of things for themselves.
+Last year, our children had the opportunity to discuss their ideas as to which charities to support and how we could raise funds for these through our weekly KEW club meetings.
+Through these meetings we discussed supporting more local charities and community support events such as: Belper Shoebox Appeal, Christmas Jumper Swaps, Winter Coat Swaps and 'Leave your old shoes on the table' days.
+The children also tried to take into account how much money is a reasonable amount to spend on charity events for the average child, each year.
+They considered events that were the equivalent to money gained via pocket money.
+This way children could contribute personally and appreciate the cost of things for themselves.
 This year, we would like to do something similar.
 However, due to our current health situation, the group of children will all be from the same 'bubble.'
 Once again they plan to discuss which charities they will support and what events will take place to support them.
 The whole school will be alerted to these charity events with regular Charity New Bulletins.
 We are looking forward to supporting many charities and recognise that many of these need our help now, more than ever!!!!

 We also support national and global charities such as Children in Need, Comic Relief and Sport Relief.

 St. John's C. E. Primary School is taking part in Christian Aid's Global Neighbours accreditation scheme.
 We are currently working towards achieving our Bronze certificate, with a view to moving on to achieve our Silver certificate.
 In order to achieve this we need to fulfill several expectations in relation to set criteria.
 I f you would like to know more about this, please follow this link: christianaid.org.uk We will update you on our progress.